justin-marian/router/README.md

 - Determines the source MAC address based on the router's interface.
 - Sets the destination MAC address to broadcast.

-**Initializing ARP Header for ARP Requests:**

-- Initializes various fields in the ARP header:
-  - hardware type
-  - protocol type
-  - operation (request)
-  - source and target hardware addresses (MACs)
-  - source protocol address.

 **Updating Packet Length Based on Ethernet and ARP Headers:**

-Adjusts the length of the packet buffer in the router based on the sizes of the Ethernet and ARP headers.
+- Adjusts the length of the packet buffer in the router based on the sizes of the Ethernet and ARP headers.

 **Generating ARP Request Packet:**